Luis García (weightlifter)

 Luis Alberto García Brito (born 19 April 1995 in Santo Domingo) is a Dominican Olympic weightlifter.
 He represented his country at the 2016 Summer Olympics.

 Career

-García won two silver medal in the 2014 Central American and Caribbean Games hel in Veracruz, Mexico, taking part in the 56 kg category.
+García won two silver medals in the 2014 Central American and Caribbean Games hel in Veracruz, Mexico, taking part in the 56 kg category.

 In his participation in the 2015 Pan American Games he won the 56 kg category bronze medal, lifting 115 kg in snatch, 141 kg in clean and jerk and a total of 256 kg.
 He won three gold medals in the 2015 Pan American Junior Championships in the 56 kg category.
 He won the snatch bronze medal in the 56 kg category of the 2016 Pan American Championships.

 He represented the Dominican Republic at the 2020 Summer Olympics.